At a Glance

 - Other info: Hybrid working available; apply by 15 September 2025.

-Nottinghamshire County Council\’s Property Commissioning Team is seeking a highly motivated and skilled Property Commissioning Officer to join our dedicated team.
-You will be instrumental in shaping the future of services, collaborating with internal and external partners to ensure the delivery of high-quality property projects.
+In this vital role, you will be instrumental in shaping the future of services, collaborating with internal and external partners to ensure the delivery of high-quality property projects.
 This could include working on programmes delivering new school and council buildings, maintenance and repair of the existing estate or the expansion and improvement of councils service delivery buildings.
-You will work with operational and strategic teams to define the brief and scope of required projects and work closely with the Council\’s property partner, Arc Partnership, to ensure successful delivery.
+You will work with operational and strategic teams to define the brief and scope of required projects and work closely with the Councils property partner, Arc Partnership, to ensure successful delivery.

 We Are Looking For Someone Who Possesses